AI-pro017/Generate-PDF/README.md

 ```

 ### Build Output

-- Executable will be created in the `dist/` folder
+- Executable is created in `dist/`
-- Size: ~50-100MB (includes all dependencies)
+- Size: ~100–200 MB (includes all dependencies)
-- Single file distribution - no additional files needed
+- Single file distribution – no Python required

 ## 📖 How to Use

 ### Step-by-Step Guide

 1. **Launch the Application**
-   - Double-click the executable OR run `python run_gui.py`
+   - Double‑click the executable OR run `python run_gui.py`

 2. **Select Input PDF**
    - Click "Browse" next to "Input PDF"